Crossbones (character)

 Young Brock Rumlow led the Savage Crims gang on New York City's Lower East Side.[1]
 After he brutalized fifteen-year-old Rachel Leighton, two of her brothers assaulted Rumlow and he killed them.
 Rumlow fled, entering the Taskmaster's school for criminals, and within three years he became an instructor there under the name Bingo Brock.[2]

-Crossbones assembled the Skeleton Crew from the Red Skull's henchmen and led them on a search for the Red Skull, who had been missing since Magneto imprisoned him in an underground bunker.[12]
-Alongside the Skeleton Crew, he battled the Schutzheilligruppe in an attempt to rescue the Red Skull but was captured.[13]
-Crossbones was eventually fired for questioning the Red Skull's alliance with Viper.[14]
+Crossbones assembles the Skeleton Crew from the Red Skull's henchmen and led them on a search for the Red Skull, who had been missing since Magneto imprisoned him in an underground bunker.[7]
+Crossbones is fired for questioning the Red Skull's alliance with Viper.
+Desperate to regain his position as leader of the Skeleton Crew, Crossbones kidnaps Diamondback.[8]
+The two are captured and imprisoned, with Red Skull rehiring Crossbones on a temporary basis.[volume and issue needed]

 During the "Devil's Reign" storyline, Crossbones appears as a member of Mayor Wilson Fisk's Thunderbolts.[15]